A list of Exchanges that will be used to create the Client's execution pipeline.

 to a higher suspense boundary for a loading state.

-Hint: While, when this option is enabled, by default all useQuery
+Hint: While, when this option is enabled, by default all useQuery hooks will suspense, you can

 disable Suspense selectively for each hook.